 No hot drinks will be available.

-Bar staff will be wearing protective perspex face guards.
+Bar staff will be wearing face masks.
 There will be one volunteer behind the bar pouring drinks and one volunteer in the club space serving drinks.

-There will be no “hanging out” at or behind the bar.
+There will be no standing or “hanging out” at or behind the bar.